 Avoiding these common, and sometimes costly, mistakes may help sellers to sell their homes faster and hopefully get a higher price.
 Work with a qualified REALTOR® to learn more about how to get a home ready for sale, what price to ask for, when to list it, and what to do to maximize the sales price.

-If you are in the market for a new home or interested in refinancing your current property, be sure to consult with your trusted CBC National Bank Mortgage professional to discuss financing options.
+If you are in the market for a new home or interested in refinancing your current property, be sure to consult with your trusted First Federal Bank Mortgage professional to discuss financing options.